Open Data Hub logo

 • Select Use default database stored on your cluster to deploy a MariaDB database in your project.

-• Select Connect to external MySQL database to add a new connection to an external database that your pipeline server can access.
+• Select Connect to external MySQL database to add a new connection to an external MySQL or MariaDB database that your pipeline server can access.

 1. In the Host field, enter the database’s host name.